Archive for the ‘economics’ Category

 –Paul

 Lawrence Lessig earned an MA in philosophy from Cambridge, and a law degree from Yale.
 He is a founder of Creative Commons.
 Formerly a professor of law at Stanford, he is currently the director of the Safra Foundation Center for Ethics at Harvard.
+Here is his TEDTalk on Openness.
+There is an ad before the talk begins, but in this instance you might just think of it as part of the message.

 ‘Theodore Dalrymple’ is the pen-name of Dr. Anthony Daniels, retired British doctor, contributing editor for the City Journal, author, and eloquent conservative observer of contemporary culture.
 Recently, Daniels was invited to give the annual John Kenneth Galbraith Lecture at Memorial University in Newfoundland.
 The Galbraith Revival is a reflection on that experience.